Sequencing - Work in Progress

 Can TruSeq and Nextera Be Combined in a Pool?

 Yes, with caveats.
-Illumina's sequencing reagent cartridges actually contain a mixture of sequencing primers from multiple adapter families (TruSeq, Nextera, and even legacy kits).
+Illumina's sequencing reagent cartridges actually contain a mixture of sequencing primers from multiple adapter families (TruSeq, Nextera, and legacy kits).
 Therefore, libraries built with TruSeq adapters and libraries built with Nextera adapters can be pooled and sequenced together on the same flow cell lane.
-You can even mix-and-match within a single library molecule (e.g., TruSeq Read 1 site on one end and Nextera Read 2 site on the other), though this is not recommended for beginners because demultiplexing and trimming parameters differ between the two systems.
+You can even mix-and-match within a single library molecule (e.g., TruSeq Read 1 site on one end and Nextera Read 2 site on the other), though this is not recommended because demultiplexing and trimming parameters differ between the two systems.
 The key constraint is that the P5 and P7 sequences must be full-length and intact on both ends.

 Full-Length vs. Stubby-Y Adapters